Candy Crush game maker's IPO to face investor scrutiny

 "We're definitely looking for King to prove that gaming companies can build a sustainable business," said Andy Zhong, FunPlus's chief executive.

-Korea's SundayToz Corp, which went public last year after its color-matching mobile game "AniPang" went viral, acted to do just that.
+Korea's SundayToz Corp, which went public last year after its colour-matching mobile game "AniPang" went viral, acted to do just that.

 "We were looked at as a one-hit wonder, same as King," SundayToz Chief Executive Kevin Lee said.
 A sequel, "AniPang 2," launched in January and emerged as the top-grossing iOS and Android game in South Korea in just three months.